Dschinghis Khan: Post-disbandment: 1985–1994

 Following Dschinghis Khan's disbandment, the members took different paths.
 Mándoki became a successful musician and producer while Pop pursued a solo singing career and Bender worked as a music producer.
 The success of the band eventually led to Wolfgang and Henriette's divorce in 1986, with Henriette reverting to her maiden name of Strobel.

 In 1986, the group reunited as "Dschinghis Khan Family", but only with original members Strobel on vocals, Mándoki on drums, and Potgieter on keyboards.
 The song "Wir gehör'n zusammen" led them to a national qualifying round of the Eurovision Song Contest, where they finished in second place.

-In 1994, Potgieter died of AIDS in South Africa.
+On 12 November 1994, Potgieter died of AIDS in South Africa.

 Reunion: 2005–2018

 On 17 December 2005, Dschinghis Khan reunited at the Retro FM Festival in Moscow, with founding members Bender, Pop, Heichel, and Strobel joined by new members Stefan Track, Kaya Ebru, and Daniel Käsling.
 In May 2006, Bender died of cancer.
 The song "Wie Feuer im Wind" on the group's 2007 album 7 Leben was dedicated to both Potgieter and Bender.

 In 2006, Track left the group and started his own solo project called Rocking Son.
 On July 15, Strobel, Heichel, and Pop were joined by the dance group The Legacy of Dschinghis Khan in a concert in Mongolia.
 The dance group consisted of Claus Kupreit, Corinna Günzel, Benjamin Schobel, Evi Weigand, Stefan Sauter, and Angelika Nimbach; Kurpreit would go on to become a permanent member of Dschinghis Khan.
 In 2014, Heichel left the group due to creative differences.